Shaykh al-Islām

 Shaykh al-Islam (شيخ الإسلام) was used in the classical era as an honorific title for outstanding scholars of the Islamic sciences.
 It first emerged in Khurasan towards the end of the 4th Islamic century.
 In the central and western lands of Islam, it was an informal title given to jurists whose fatwas were particularly influential, while in the east it came to be conferred by rulers to ulama who played various official roles but were not generally muftis.
-Sometimes, as in the case of Ibn Taymiyyah, the use of the title was subject to controversy.
+Sometimes, as in the case of Abu Isma'il al-Harawi and Ibn Taymiyya, the use of the title was subject to controversy.
 In the Ottoman Empire, starting from the early modern era, the title came to designate the chief mufti, who oversaw a hierarchy of state-appointed ulama.
 The Ottoman Sheikh al-Islam performed a number of functions, including advising the sultan on religious matters, legitimizing government policies, and appointing judges.

 With the abolition of the Caliphate in 1924, the official Ottoman office of Shaykh al-Islām, already in decline, was eliminated.
 Modern times have seen the role of chief mufti carried out by grand muftis appointed or elected in a variety of ways.